raven-actions/actionlint/.github/CODE_OF_CONDUCT.md

 **Community Impact**: A violation through a single incident or series of actions.

 **Consequence**: A warning with consequences for continued behavior.
 No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
+This includes avoiding interactions in community spaces and external channels like social media.
 Violating these terms may lead to a temporary or permanent ban.

 ### 3. Temporary Ban